IssyyA/Mental-Health-Overview/README.md

-# Mental-Health-Overview
+# Project Overview
-Exploratory analysis of mental health trends from 1990–2019 using Power BI 📊 Project Overview
 This project explores global mental health trends from 1990 to 2019 using a dataset that captures the prevalence of various mental health disorders across countries and continents.
 The dashboard visualizes disorder prevalence, tracks year-over-year trends, and highlights regional differences.
-The goal is to provide stakeholders—such as global health researchers or policy analysts—with a high-level overview of how mental health has evolved worldwide.
+Its goal is to provide stakeholders, such as global health researchers or policy analysts, with a high-level overview of how mental health has evolved worldwide.

-🧾 Dataset Description
+# Dataset Description
 Column Name	Description
 Country	Name of the country
 Continent	Continent the country belongs to
-Year	Year of observation (1990–2019)
+Year of observation (1990–2019)
 Disorder Type of mental health disorder
-Share of Population	% of the population affected by the disorder
+Share of Population of the population affected by the disorder

-📈 Key Visualizations
+# Key Visualizations

 Top 5 Countries with highest mental health prevalence